alexspeller/ember-cli-coffees6/README.md

 ## Installation

 ```
-# If you already have ember-cli-coffeescript installed
+# if coffeescript is not already installed
-npm uninstall ember-cli-coffeescript --save-dev
+ember install ember-cli-coffeescript

-ember install:addon ember-cli-coffees6
+ember install ember-cli-coffees6
 ```

 ## Supported syntax